Marcelofilho07/AutoBattle2/README.md

 ### Character(Types::CharacterClass charcaterClass)

-This Parameterized Constructor is missing to iniatlize variables.
+This Parameterized Constructor is missing to initialize variables.

-In our final interation, we use a proper list initialization.
+In our final interation, we use a proper list-initialization.

 ### StartTurn(Grid* battlefield)